-• Some courses will reflect a collaboration with Moraine Park Technical College at no additional cost in some cases.
-MPTC credit may also be earned.
-Scholarships may be available to students enrolled in MPTC courses that require added course tuition or fees.
+- Some courses will reflect a collaboration with Moraine Park Technical College or the Youth Apprentice (YA) program at no additional cost in some cases.
+MPTC credit may also be earned. - Scholarships may be available to students enrolled in MPTC courses that require added course tuition or fees.